TechnologyEnhancedLearning/moodle-tool_muprog/README.md

 Programs enhance Moodle's core functionality by bridging gaps in traditional course management.
 They offer solutions for challenges such as organizing courses across categories, managing multi-tenancy for course roles, and scheduling individualized course access.
-With seamless integration into Moodle™, Programs provide a scalable and efficient way to manage both small-scale and large-scale learning initiatives and training.
+With seamless integration into Moodle™ LMS, Programs provide a scalable and efficient way to manage both small-scale and large-scale learning initiatives and training.

 ## Key features